-America Has a Monopoly Problem.
+America Has a Monopoly Problem

-“Big Doesn’t Just Happen, Big is Allowed to Happen.”- Joe Maxwell Executive Director of the Organization for Competitive Markets
+“Big Doesn’t Just Happen, Big is Allowed to Happen.”- Joe Maxwell, President and CEO of Family Farm Action

 In the wider food system, big food is changing the rules of the game.
 They control everything from seeds to supply and prices, while chipping away at regulations that inform and protect consumers.
 It has left the independent food economy, especially farmers, devoid of oxygen.
-In the name of power and profit and at the expense of farmers in the US and abroad, corporations count on consumers to remain unorganized and uninformed to maintain the status quo.
+In the name of power and profit and at the expense of farmers in the U.S. and abroad, corporations count on consumers to remain unorganized and uninformed to maintain the status quo.
 How can we change the rules of the game?

-Why Should You Care?
+Why You Should Care

+The independent food economy and farmers are slowly going bankrupt, and consumers have increasingly dwindling options to support a healthy and safe food system.
 Farmer voices are being drowned out and consumer choice exists as only an illusion.
 A concentrated market and Big Food has power and influence over consumer prices, the health and safety of food choices on our grocery store shelves, and control of workers along all parts of the supply chain.
 A concentrated market means driving out existing independents and creating high barriers to entry, it denies workers in the food system good wages, and limits producers’ ability to deliver high quality, sustainable, and healthy food.
 Lax enforcement of antitrust laws has allowed monopolies to gain enough market share and economic power to obtain abusive levels of power and political influence over food policy, and ultimately our entire food system.